satelerd/c/README.md

 2. **Introduction to CUDA**
    - **Topics Covered**:
+     - Introduction to CUDA and GPU Computing
-     - CUDA Basics
+     - Basics of CUDA Programming
-     - Kernel Functions
      - Memory Management in CUDA
+     - Kernel Diving and Performance Optimization
-     - Error Handling
+     - Error Handling in CUDA
-     - Optimizing CUDA Code
+     - Advanced CUDA Features
    - **Folder**: `02_Intro_to_CUDA`

 3. **Basics of Neural Networks**